ETS-ReactNative4/WebAppSnackability/README.md

 The scoring page then allows the user to receive a score for consumption of the snack as well as display a score breakdown.

 ![Snack Calculator](./Documentation/images/snack-calculate.png)

-## Directory Structure

-Snackability Web App - Version 1.0

-Code - Contains Snackability 4.0 Code and UPC fill program Documents - All the documentation for 6 sprints and Final documentation Poster - Our Showcase Posters
-Slides - The slide presentation for this project demonstrated in the senior presentation.
-Videos - Final videos youtube (Introduction, Installation of needed programs, App Usage, Deployment)